 Retailers can help by collecting correct customer contact information at the point of purchase and clearly explaining to customers what it will be used for.
 This should include both an email address and a mobile telephone number if possible.

 Another area where retailers can help to improve satisfaction levels and deepen engagement is by proactively notifying customers if a parcel is due to be delayed.
 Xperience enables retailers to address this potentially negative experience by instantly informing customers of upcoming delays, ensuring they are able to plan ahead and are not inconvenienced.

 Working collaboratively with retailers to improve guidance given to shoppers at point of purchase enables us to provide outstanding communications to customers.
 It’s the small things that make a big difference and retailers that work with us on the customer journey reap the biggest rewards in terms of customer experience and NPS scores.

-Get in touch with us today to find out more on how to keep your customers informed every step of the way during their delivery experience
+Enter your details on the right-hand side to find out more on how to keep your customers informed every step of the way during their delivery experience.

 ¹Yodel ‘Have Your Say’ customer survey, April 2018, 3600 responses.